Monitor Machine Learning Services using custom reports in Management Studio

 R Services - Extended Events

-Use this report to view a list of the extended events that are available for monitoring R script execution.
-Click View SQL Script to get the T-SQL code for this report.
+Use this report to view a list of the extended events that are available for monitoring tasks related to external script runtimes.
+Click View SQL Script to get the complete T-SQL code behind this report.

 R Services - Packages

-Use this report to view a list of the R packages installed on the SQL Server instance.
-Currently the report includes these package properties:
+Use this report to view a list of the R or Python packages installed on the SQL Server instance.

 R Services - Resource Usage

-Use this report to view consumption of CPU, memory, and I/O resources by SQL Server R scripts execution.
+Use this report to view consumption of CPU, memory, and I/O resources by external script execution.
 You can also view the memory setting of external resource pools.